w3c/wai-audiences/_audiences/new.md

 * Understanding how people with disabilities use the web
 * The business case for digital accessibility
 * W3C accessibility standards overview
-* Tips for getting started
+* Tips for getting started on web accessibility
 * [Video Introduction to Web Accessibility and W3C Standards](/fundamentals/accessibility-intro/) &ndash; a 4-minute video with descriptive transcript and subtitles in over 20 languages
 * [Digital Accessibility Foundations - Free Online Course](/fundamentals/foundations-course/) &ndash; provides the foundation you need to make your digital technology accessible